Azure/azure-functions-templates/Functions.Templates/Templates-v2/CosmosDbTrigger-Python/cosmosdb_trigger_template.md

 ## Using the Template

-Following is an example code snippet for Cosmos DB Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel) (currently in Preview).
+Following is an example code snippet for Cosmos DB Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel).

 ```python
 import logging